 Mistake #4: Not setting clear expectations in the beginning

-Never hold your employees to a standard you haven’t made clear.
+Never hold workers to a standard you haven’t made clear.
 This promotes resentment and a lack of loyalty.
 Instead, start setting clear expectations as early as the interview.
 Let them know what you need in terms of schedule, updates, communication, etc.

 Mistake #5: Not diversifying contractors across your business operations